Our New Campus and the

 Our current facilities were designed by award-winning architects Reader + Swartz specifically to promote learning and collaboration, and they look more like a technology startup than a traditional school.
 Small classrooms surround a central co-working space where every student has his own workspace.
 We are experts in classroom instruction and engagement so our facilities are focused on academics.
 For lunch and physical education, we leave campus.

 We are easily accessible from Route 7, the Greenway, and Route 28, and are as convenient to western Fairfax County as we are to Loudoun County.
+We also offer a shuttle from the Reston Metro Station.

 Below is the design of our new school by our architects Reader + Swartz.
 We aim to build the most environmentally responsible, healthy, and innovative school space in the county, to create a model of secondary education.